PradeepDeeti/Bypass-paywall/README.md

-note : Some redundant code maybe present at the moment as functionality to read articles on command line itself, is in development.
+note : These files will be updated in the future to add functionality to read articles on command line itself.
+They feature is in development to improve reliability for variety of sources.

 Guide: